Tim Allan: Education

-He was educated at the Royal Grammar School, Guildford, Godalming Sixth Form College, and Pembroke College, Cambridge (B.A., 1992).
+Allan was educated at the Royal Grammar School, Guildford, Godalming College, and Pembroke College, Cambridge.
+He completed an MBA at INSEAD in 2000.

 Career

-Allan started his political advisor role as a researcher for Tony Blair in opposition as shadow home secretary.
-He then became deputy press secretary for Blair when he became leader of the Labour Party in 1994.
-From 1997 he was deputy director of communications at 10 Downing Street, reporting to Alastair Campbell.
+Allan started his political career in 1992 as a researcher for Tony Blair, who was Shadow Home Secretary.
+When Blair was elected as Leader of the Opposition in 1994, Allan became his deputy press secretary.
+Following the 1997 general election, he became Deputy Director of Communications at 10 Downing Street, reporting to Alastair Campbell.

 Between 1998 and 2001, he was director of corporate communications at BSkyB.